KSP-KOS/KOS/doc/source/structures/misc/voice.rst

     Calling PLAY() again on a *different* voice number will not abort the previous call to PLAY().
 It only aborts the previous PLAY() when it's being done on the *same* voice.

+.. method:: Voice:STOP()

+    :access: Call (method)
+    :returns: None

+    Calling this method will tell the voice to stop playing notes.
+If there are any notes queued to be played, they will not be played.
+If a note is currently being played, that note will be stopped.

 .. attribute:: Voice:LOOP